BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

   }

 .. _API_Documentation:

 ******************
  API Documentation
 ******************

 .. _BrightstarDB API Docs: http://brightstardb.com/documentation/API/index.html

 The full set of classes and methods available can be found in the `BrightstarDB API Docs`_ online or in the BrightstarDB_API.chm file that can be found in the Docs directory of your installation.

-.. _Redistributing_BrightstarDB:

-****************************
- Redistributing BrightstarDB
-****************************

-In this case, redistributing BrightstarDB means distributing any application that you develop that makes use of the BrightstarDB libraries.
-Your BrightstarDB license includes royalty-free redistribution as long as the following rules are followed:

-  1. You may only redistribute the DLLs that are found in the [INSTALLDIR]\\SDK directory.
-Other binaries and DLLS may not be redistributed.

-  #.
-You may not redistribute BrightstarDB as part of an application that replicates the
-functionality of any BrightstarDB application (even if that application is not included in the package that you purchased from us).

-  #.
-You must take steps to ensure that your licensee ID and license key are protected from
-exposure through introspection or reverse engineering of your application.
-This condition can be satisfied by obfuscating your distributed application (or at least that part of the application that contains your licensee ID and license key) in such a way that these strings are robustly encrypted in the final assembly.
-You should also note that if the application you are distributing uses an HTTP, TCP or Named Pipe connection to a BrightstarDB server, you do not need to include your license information in the assembly at all.

-  #.
-You may not resell BrightstarDB Server or BrightstarDB Enterprise - if you develop an
-application that connects to a BrightstarDB server, your clients must purchase server licenses directly from BrightstarDB Limited.